jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

 ## Data
 Lastly, we need to dummy up some data.
 The `data.js` file should contain the following.

+As referenced in the script instantiating the `DataTable` control, the variable `customers` comes from this JavaScript file.

 ````javascript
 var customers = [
     [